caitlinkuhlman/myRanker/README.md

 To learn more about each tool, read our [guide](https://github.com/RankerToolWebsite/myRanker/wiki).

-## Tool: Explore

-Based on [Caleydo LineUp](https://github.com/Caleydo/lineupjs), Explore is an interactive tool that allows you to visualize your desired ranking:

-- Combine multiple attributes into a single, combined column to create a ranking
-- Immediate responsive visual change of the rank with the modification of:
-	- Weights of specified attribute
-	- Values of specified attribute

 ## Tool: Build

 Build is a machine learning tool that is trained through user selected preferences of rank object instances.
 The Build tool collects data from pairwise comparisons of sample objects completed by the user.
 The tool applies a regression analysis to this data and determines a pattern and ranks all object within a dataset according to that pattern.

+## Tool: Explore

+Explore is an interactive tool that allows you to view and query through dataset information:

+- Visualize a dataset and its attribute independent of the Build Tool
+- Observe a personalized ranking of the entire dataset from partial rankings formulated in Build
+	- Displays attributes by their relative importance on the dataset’s ranking

 ## Getting Started